 Note from the Editors: This essay is the closing part of a three-part series arguing how the Right can reclaim culture from the left.
-Part I can be found here, and part II here.
-If you’re not familiar with our publication, we suggest this IM—1776’s reading list on the theme of “Art & Literature on the Right” either before or after diving in.
-More articles exploring the theme will be released over the next few months.
+Part I can be found here, and part II here. *This should not be confused with our first print issue “Art & Literature for Dissidents“.

-Art & Literature for Dissidents, Part III: What should You Write?
+Reclaiming Art & Literature, Part III: What should You Write?

 Unless you just go straight to the ‘classic literature’ section and pick some old book, if you want to find good literature, rolling up to your favorite bookstore isn’t enough anymore.
 Today, you, me, and everyone else who still enjoys good writing and cares about things like good prose or truth in writing must scour the internet in order to find something worthy of our time.